 For information on development of valid, reliable and legally-defensible certifications, digital badges, and program accreditation contact Certification National Director Dr. Jean Quigg at Jean@TIFPI.org.

-The national Certified School Improvement Specialist™ credential is based on school improvement facilitators’ documentation of their performance of the ten national CSIS™ standards over the past three to five years with triangulated performance data.
+The national Certified School Improvement Specialist™ Learning and Performance Journey and credential is based on school improvement facilitators’ documentation of their performance of the ten national CSIS™ standards over the past three to five years with triangulated performance data.
 CSIS™ Certification applications are processed through a double-blind review process.
 Applicants complete an online Orientation to the CSIS™ Standards and Application Process.
 No other seat-time is required.
 Certification is recognized by the award of a digital badge, a verifiable micro-credential.

-To learn more about CSIS™ certification, contact CSIS National Director, Dr. Jean Quigg at Jean@TIFPI.org.
+For more info about CSIS™ Learning and Performance Journey and certification, contact CSIS National Director, Dr. Jean Quigg at Jean@TIFPI.org.

 Certified Performance Improvement Facilitator